Copyright & License Compliance Policies

-Copyrighted material that meets the four-factor fair use test in the Copyright Act (Section 107, Title 17, U.S. Code) will be considered fair use and will be placed on electronic course reserve.
+Copyrighted material that meets the four-factor fair use test in the Copyright Act (Section 107, Title 17, U.S. Code) will be placed on course reserve (applies to physical copies at instructor’s request)

-If an item does not meet fair use the George Fox University libraries will seek permission from the legal holder of the copyright for copyrighted materials for which permission must be obtained.
+If an item does not meet fair use, the library will seek permission from the legal holder of the copyright.

-Copies of Creative works (such as fine art, novels, even including all unpublished manuscripts of any kind) are held to stricter compliance guidelines.
+Copies of creative works (fine art, novels, unpublished manuscripts, etc.) are held to stricter compliance guidelines.
 Use of such materials will be determined on a case-by-case basis.

 - In-print titles:

-- No more than a single part (chapter), or a maximum of 10% of the work, whichever is smaller, will be duplicated for reserves.
-Percentages are based upon the total number of pages in the volume.
+- No more than a single chapter, or a maximum of 10% of the work, whichever is smaller, will be duplicated for reserves.

-- Requested in-print titles, which are not owned by George Fox University Libraries, will be considered for purchase.
+- Titles not owned by George Fox University Libraries will be considered for purchase.

 - Out-of-Print titles:

-- No more than 10% of an out-of-print book can be accepted for reserves.
-Percentages are based upon the total number of pages in the volume.
+- No more than 10% of a book can be accepted for reserves.

 - Journal Articles from print subscriptions:

-- A maximum of two articles per semester/term from any single journal issue which is owned by George Fox University Libraries can be accepted for reserves.
+- A maximum of two articles per semester/term from any single journal issue owned by the library can be accepted for reserves.

-- A maximum of one article per semester/term from any single journal issue which is not owned by George Fox University Libraries can be accepted for reserves.
+- A maximum of one article per semester/term from any single journal issue not owned by the library can be accepted for reserves.